pran-7-5/eco_style/README.md

 There are no wormholes.
 Black hole is just a dead star, there is nothing fancy about it, there is no time travel.

+Nakshatra = There are 27 constellation, these are farther than Rashis thats why their amount of gravity is low and not that significant.
+Rashi(amount)/zodiac = There are 12 constellation, these are closest thats why their amount of gravity is more and significant.
+Grih(to seize/take hold)(planets) = The problem is the so called science include uranus and neptune in solar system, which is not correct these two are very small and just too far away fron the sun and their trajectory is also wierd. so there are only 6 planets in our solar system mercury, venus, earth, mars, jupiter, saturn.

 Your cat is saying something to you but you don't understand, you can if you pay attention, like other cats can understand by default.
-Likewise everything that exists in this cosmos is a living being, u just don't understand what they eat or say.
+Likewise everything that exists in this cosmos is a living being, you just don't understand what they eat or say.

 The astrology that you are aware of, are all fake.
 You can know the future but the thing is you can't change it, because you knowing the future was a part of the future.
 Yeah I said about free will, but I can't stop a wave, I can only swim when it's calm.